Jim Knox: Early life and family

 Knox was born in Auckland on 6 March 1919.
 His parents were Doris May (née Dodds) and Walter William Knox.
 Knox was educated at Auckland Normal School.

 Career and honours

 Leaving school aged 15, Knox first worked in a foundry where he was badly scarred.
 Aged 16, he started an apprenticeship in the footwear trade upon his father's initiative.
 Knox worked as a truck driver and watersider, becoming involved in the 1951 waterside strike, and rose through the union ranks to become secretary of the Auckland District Woollen Mills Employees’ Union and vice president of the Auckland Trades Council in 1961.
 In 1969, Knox became secretary of the New Zealand Federation of Labour, working alongside the organisation's president, Sir Tom Skinner.

 Skinner, Knox and other trade union leaders Ken Douglas, Bill Andersen, Pat Kelly, Blue Kennedy and Con Devitt were all well known in New Zealand 1980s due to ongoing industrial action.

-On 6 February 1988, Knox was the seventh appointee to the Order of New Zealand.
+In 1977, Knox was awarded the Queen Elizabeth II Silver Jubilee Medal.
+On 6 February 1988, he was the seventh appointee to the Order of New Zealand.
+In 1990, he received the New Zealand 1990 Commemoration Medal.